LyleLaii/jupyterhub-ssh-proxy/README.md

 7. Create token in jupyterhub.

 8. Use Jupyterhub username and token to login.
+Or create a authorized_keys file in user pod.